sambuccid/hulipaa/stories/9_improve_UI.md

 Do we need some different style for the mobile?
 - maybe just background and shadow to make each result look like a card)

-### AC13
+### AC13[done]
-Maybe add back the underline on the title when the more hovers, seems that many search engines do that and it's definitively clearer that the element is clickable
+Maybe add back the underline on the title when the mouse hovers, seems that many search engines do that and it's definitively clearer that the element is clickable

 ### AC14
 Find a better way of showing the single result errors (parse page and loading result)